Luke Lehnen: Professional career

 On January 15, 2025, Lehnen signed with the Arlington Renegades of the United Football League, bypassing the traditional draft process by signing immediately after the end of the college football season.
 He spent most of the 2025 season behind Luis Perez and Holton Ahlers as the Renegades' third-string quarterback.
-With Ahlers's retirement, Lehnen re-signed with the rechritened Dallas Renegades in October 2025, anticipating to fill the change-of-pace role that the recently retired Ahlers had filled, as Lehnen's mobility contrasts with Perez's traditional pocket-passing style and Renegades coach Bob Stoops has relied on rotating his quarterbacks situationally to give them playing time.
+With Ahlers's retirement, Lehnen re-signed with the rechristened Dallas Renegades in October 2025, anticipating to fill the change-of-pace role that the recently retired Ahlers had filled, as Lehnen's mobility contrasts with Perez's traditional pocket-passing style and Renegades coach Bob Stoops has relied on rotating his quarterbacks situationally to give them playing time.
+He was re-signed on January 27, 2026, after initially not being included in the 2026 UFL draft, and after Stoops had retired and Rick Neuheisel had taken his place.